| Eowyn awoke to feel Legolas' lips

 thing to her.

-"If possible, you must know the time of her death.
-Also,
+"If possible, your healer must ascertain the time of her

-the lady struggled.
-It would also be useful to know how tall the
+torn away when she struggled.
+It would also be useful to know

-killer was, how strong, and which hand he favouredall these
+how tall the killer was, how strong, and which hand he favouredall

-things a healer can often tell from the wound.
-And you need to
+these things a healer can often tell from the wound.

-know whether he could possibly have beena she."
+"And...
+You need to know whether he could

 The Counsellors stared at her in horror; even Gimli looked surprised.